Eto322/Architecture-patterns/06-P2P/README.md

-Certainly!
-Here's a sample README file for the P2P project:

 # Peer-to-Peer (P2P) Pattern Example

 This is an example project demonstrating the implementation of a simple Peer-to-Peer (P2P) pattern using Python.